elcano/QDED/QDED UI C++/README.txt

-Needs OpenCV.
-Runs UI for QDED and Cone Detection.
+OpenCV version for Cone Detection.
+QDED does not need OpenCV.